Radiotelephone: Marine use

 The Marine Radiotelephone Service or HF ship-to-shore operates on shortwave radio frequencies, using single-sideband modulation.
 The usual method is that a ship calls a shore station, and the shore station's marine operator connects the caller to the public switched telephone network.
 This service is retained for safety reasons, but in practice has been made obsolete by satellite telephones (particularly INMARSAT) and VoIP telephone and email via satellite internet.

 Short wave radio is used because it bounces between the ionosphere and the ground, giving a modest 1,000 watt transmitter (the standard power) a worldwide range.

 Most shore stations monitor several frequencies.
-The frequencies with the longest range are usually near 20 MHz, but the ionospheric weather (propagation) can dramatically change which frequencies work best.
+The frequencies with the longest range are usually near 20 MHz, but the ionosphere weather (propagation) can dramatically change which frequencies work best.

 Single-sideband (SSB) is used because the short wave bands are crowded with many users, and SSB permits a single voice channel to use a narrower range of radio frequencies (bandwidth) when compared to earlier AM systems.
 SSB uses about 3.5 kHz, while AM radio uses about 8 kHz, and narrowband (voice or communication-quality) FM uses 9 kHz.

-Marine radiotelephony first became common in the 1930s, and was used extensively for communications to ships and aircraft over water.
+Marine radiotelephone first became common in the 1930s, and was used extensively for communications to ships and aircraft over water.
 In that time, most long-range aircraft had long-wire antennas that would be let out during a call, and reeled-in afterward.
-Marine radiotelephony originally used AM mode in the 2-3 MHz region before the transition to SSB and the adoption of various higher frequency bands in addition to the 2 MHz frequencies.
+Marine radiotelephony originally used AM mode in the 2–3 MHz region before the transition to SSB and the adoption of various higher frequency bands in addition to the 2 MHz frequencies.

 One of the most important uses of marine radiotelephony has been to change ships' itineraries, and to perform other business at sea.